marcinbojko/linux_mint/README.md

 * 5GB free space on OS drive
 * ssh private key or password method
-* user specified in `group_vars` or passed in variable `ansible_ssh_user` Startup Applications`
+* user specified in `group_vars` or passed in variable `ansible_ssh_user`
-* by default extra binaries (outside packages) will be installed in `/usr/local/bin`.
-If you prefer to keep them in cloud (syn between computers), down below I'll attach info how to replace binaries with proper symlinks (not done yet)
+* by default, extra binaries (outside packages) will be installed in `/usr/local/bin`.
+If you prefer to keep them in cloud (sync between computers), down below I'll attach info how to replace binaries with proper symlinks (work in progress)
 * adds repositories with codename and filename
 * adds missing pgp keys for repositories
 * installs essential packages
 * installs main packages
 * installs extra/optional packages
-* downloads outside repository software and puts it in proper path `/usr/local/bin` by default
+* downloads 3rd party software and puts it in proper path - `/usr/local/bin` by default

 ## Usage